smartarch/extremexp-llm/patterns.md

 ### Inconsistent task name and other entities

-Rationale: Can the LLM detect inconsistencies between task name and linked entities (e.g., data, other tasks)?
+Rationale: Can the LLM detect inconsistencies of task's name and the linked entities (e.g., data, other tasks)?

-TODO
+*Pattern details to be added.*

 ### Meaning (functionality) of tasks

-Rationale: Can the LLM understand meaning of tasks (e.g., task performs an operation that is not directly mentioned in the name)?
+Rationale: Can the LLM interpret the meaning  of tasks adequately (e.g., task performs an operation that is not directly mentioned in its name)?

 Parameters: